ush19/wikiViz/README.md

 - Reduce scope of links by removing links which aren't in the direct Wikipedia article
 - Simplify how nodes are combined from searches A and B
 - Implement other networkx functions, after review of network science and analysis
+- After code is successfully run, add degrees of separation and which links as well as failure messages to a log.
+-